cjumel/dotfiles/TOOLS.md

 ### [Karabiner-Elements](https://karabiner-elements.pqrs.org/)

-Karabiner is a great tool for MacOS to customize a keyboard's behavior.
+Karabiner is a great tool for macOS to customize a keyboard's behavior.
 I use it to:

 - Implement home row mods (see this [YouTube video](https://www.youtube.com/watch?v=sLWQ4Gx88h4&t) for an explanation and a similar implementation)